Wall Street posts record closing highs as financials lead rebound

-NEW YORK, July 9 (Reuters) - The three major U.S. stock indexes rallied to record closing highs on Friday as financials and other economically focused sectors rebounded from a selloff sparked by growth worries earlier in the week.
+NEW YORK (Reuters) - The three major U.S. stock indexes rallied to record closing highs on Friday as financials and other economically focused sectors rebounded from a selloff sparked by growth worries earlier in the week.

 The rally allowed the indexes to notch slight gains for the week, which also saw a sharp rally in U.S. Treasuries as investors worried the U.S. economic recovery might be losing steam as the Delta variant of the coronavirus spread globally.

-Financials led sector advances followed by energy (.SPNY), materials (.SPLRCM) and industrials (.SPLRCI).
-Big banks including JPMorgan Chase & Co (JPM.N) will kick off the second-quarter earnings season next week when they report results.
+Financials led sector advances followed by energy, materials and industrials.
+Big banks including JPMorgan Chase & Co will kick off the second-quarter earnings season next week when they report results.

 “What an about-face from all of the gloom and doom from yesterday,” said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa, Oklahoma.